Chaarat Gold : Holding(s) in Company | MarketScreener

-Chaarat (AIM:CGH), the AIM-quoted gold mining company with assets in the Kyrgyz Republic and Armenia, has been informed that Labro Investments Limited, in which the Company's Chairman Martin Andersson is indirectly beneﬁcially interested in the majority of shares, purchased 299,990 Chaarat shares on the market at an aggregate share price of 36.3 pence per share on 1 October 2019 and 400,000 Chaarat shares on the market at an aggregate share price of 36.6 pence per share on 2 October 2019.
+Chaarat (AIM:CGH), the AIM-quoted gold mining company with assets in the Kyrgyz Republic and Armenia, has been informed that Labro Investments Limited, in which the Company's Chairman Martin Andersson is indirectly beneﬁcially interested in the majority of shares, purchased 200,000 Chaarat shares on the market at an aggregate share price of 36.6 pence per share on 3 October 2019 and 225,860 Chaarat shares on the market at an aggregate share price of 35.9 pence per share on 9 October 2019.

-Following these purchases Labro Investments Limited held 144,705,116 Shares, representing 32.79% of the issued share capital of the Company.
+Following this purchase Labro Investments Limited held 145,130,976 Shares, representing 32.88% of the issued share capital of the Company.

 Enquiries